less-lab-uva/semLidarFuzz/tool/README.md

 Tool for Generating Realistic and Diverse Tests for LiDAR-Based Perception Systems.

 ## Running the Demo (containerized)
+Abbreviated instructions and example output available in the [INSTALL.md](../INSTALL.md) file.

 The [./tool directory](./tool) contains the source code for the tool as well as a script (`./tool_demo.sh`) for running a minimal complete example of the mutations implemented in the tool and explored in the study.
 The tool begins by performing Resource Collection (Approach in Section II-B, Implementation in Section III-A), then generates the 7 mutations discussed in Section VI and Table III.